ayushnighoskar/weather-app/README.md

 # weather-app
-This weather app gives the current temperature,weather condition at that place as well as high-low temperature of that day by just entering your current location.
+This weather app gives the current temperature,weather condition at that place as well as high-low temperature of that day by entering your current location then press enter.

 # Made using
 This basic project was made using HTML,CSS,JS.